ThirdAILabs/PRISM/docs/report_format.md

 ## HighRiskFunders
 Notes:
 - There are two flaggers that can produce this flag.
 - The first flagger checks the funders/grants listed by openalex and compares them to known entities of concern.
-If this flag is produced by this flagger then the `Funders` field will be the list of concerning funders and the `FromAcknowledgements` flag will be false.
+If this flag is produced by this flagger then the `Funders` field will be the list of concerning funders and the `RawAcknowledements` field will be empty.
 - The second flagger is the acknowledgements flagger.
-If the flag is produced by this flagger then the `Funders` field will contain the text of the acknowledgements and the `FromAcknowledgements` field will be true.
+If the flag is produced by this flagger then the `Funders` field will contain the text of any of the matched entities that are found in government watch lists, and the `RawAcknowledements` field will contain the full text of the acknowledgements.
+The `Funders` list of could be empty while the `RawAcknowledements` list isn't if we detect an entity of concern but it doesn't occur on one of the lists of high risk entities.
 ```json
 {
     "Message": "Description of flag",